 Prince Street Social

-Why: Enjoy a quick breakfast or lazy brunch in this modern and quirky bar and restaurant.
+What: Enjoy a quick breakfast or lazy brunch in this modern and quirky bar and restaurant.
 Located in the city’s downtown office district, if you have time to spare during your busy work day, give the super-varied brunch menu a try.
 Try its range of the increasingly popular shakshuka with a choice of toppings.
-Or if you really want filling up, the burgers and kebabs make for tasty alternatives to eggs.
+Or if you really want filling up, Prince Street Social's burgers and kebabs make for tasty alternatives to eggs.
 By the way, you can go bottomless for two hours too – score!

 Where: 37-41 Prince Street, BS1 4PS